-This year, we believe the need for diabetes awareness month is more important than ever.
+As we wrote for 2017, we believe the need for diabetes awareness month is more important than ever.
 Many different diabetes organizations have a plethora of activities and initiatives, including the American Diabetes Association and JDRF that are both emphasizing the "invisible illness" aspect of living with diabetes.
 Our roundup explores all of the happenings within the USA and across the world.

 Diabetes Months of the Past

 Don’t miss our coverage of what happened for Diabetes Awareness Month last year, in both the U.S. and across the globe.
 You’ll read about efforts from the American Diabetes Association (ADA), International Diabetes Federation (IDF), JDRF, Diabetes Hands Foundation, and other groups working to raise public awareness and make a difference for the Diabetes Community.
 You can also reflect back on the prior year, with our coverage of Diabetes Awareness Month 2015, when both the ADA and IDF focused on the theme of educating people about healthy eating.

 World Diabetes Day (WDD) was established by the International Diabetes Federation in 1991 to call attention to this worldwide epidemic.
 The date of Nov.
 14 was chosen to honor Dr. Frederick Banting, co-discoverer of insulin back in 1921, who would be 124 years old now were he still alive to celebrate his birthday.
 WDD day was largely off the radar until 2006, when the IDF successfully advocated for the United Nations to issue a resolution on it.